sara-nl/griddocs/source/Pages/Practices/topos/clients/topos_bash_client.rst

   | Returns nothing

 **uploadFileAsToken**
-  | Creates a token with the contents of a file
+  | Creates a token with the contents of a file.
   | Usage: ``uploadFileAsToken [POOLNAME] [FILENAME]``
   | Returns the token name

 **uploadFilesInDirAsTokens**
-  | Creates tokens for each file in a directory
+  | Creates tokens for each file in a directory.
   | Usage: ``uploadFilesInDirAsTokens [POOLNAME] [DIRNAME]``
   | Returns nothing

 **nextToken**
-  | Fetches the next token
+  | Fetches the next token.
   | Usage: ``nextToken [POOLNAME]``
   | Returns the token name (NOT its contents!)

 **nextTokenWithLock**
   | Fetches the next token and puts a lock on it.
-The lock description is the hostname
+The lock description is the hostname.
   | Usage: ``nextTokenWithLock [POOLNAME] [TIMEOUT]``
   | Returns the token name (NOT its content!) and on the next line the lock name

 **getToken**
-  | Fetches the content of a token
+  | Fetches the content of a token.
   | Usage: ``getToken [POOLNAME] [TOKENNAME]``
   | Returns the content of the token

 **refreshLock**
-  | Refreshes a lock so it doesn't time out
+  | Refreshes a lock so it doesn't time out.
   | Usage: ``refreshLock [POOLNAME] [LOCKNAME] [TIMEOUT]``
   | Returns nothing

 **deleteLock**
-  | Deletes a lock so the associated token becomes available again
+  | Deletes a lock so the associated token becomes available again.
   | Usage: ``deleteLock [POOLNAME] [LOCKNAME]``
   | Returns nothing

 **deleteToken**
-  | Deletes a token
+  | Deletes a token.
   | Usage: ``deleteToken [POOLNAME] [TOKENNAME]``
   | Returns nothing